CD3/pygsc/README.md

 `ctrl-d`: switch to command mode.

+#### Insert Mode

+Line mode is special type of insert mode where entire lines are sent to the shell instead of single characters.
+This mode is useful for quickly testing a script.

+`return`: send `\r` and load next script line.

+`ctrl-d`: switch to command mode.

 #### Command Mode

 Command mode allows the user to make (simple) adjustments during the demo.
 The user can move the current character position, for example to skip a line or backup.

 `i`: switch to insert mode.

+`I`: switch to line mode.

 `p`: switch to pass-through mode.